Hengle/Folkvangr/CONTRIBUTING.md

 ## Milestones and Collaboration
 I believe that the best ideas are usually the product of many different people contributing their creativity and ideas.
 Hopefully that will prove true for this project.

-A chatboard on [Discord](https://discordapp.com/channels/326900944862314506), [Trello](https://trello.com/b/b2Wf4KYK/folkvangr), and posts on Artella will help keep project members updated and aware of progress.
+A chatboard on Discord, [Trello](https://trello.com/b/b2Wf4KYK/folkvangr), and posts on other social media group channels will help keep project members updated and aware of progress.

 ## Payment
 The project is being self-financed until a pitch can be made on Kickstarter.
 Nobody is expected to work for free or to commit long-term without compensation.